4 Tips for Marketing to Baby Boomers in the Digital AgeBy Aliza Gans July 16th, 2014

 2. Help them keep their eyes on the prize

-She looks to Sherwin Williams, which has enlarged the font on their paint cans.
-“When Baby Boomers come in to buy paint, they don’t have to squint,” she says.
+She looks to Sherwin Williams, which has enlarged the font on its paint cans.
+“When Baby Boomers come in to buy paint, they don’t have to squint,” she said.
 “Imagine trying to hold up a paint can while putting on your reading glasses.”

 Fishman points out that these aesthetic tweaks don’t just benefit Baby Boomers.
-They’re also just basic better marketing tactics: “You’re doing everybody over 40 a favor by just increasing the font, having white space, having more visuals than you do writing; that’s good website development anyway.”
+They’re also just basic better marketing tactics: “You’re doing everybody over forty a favor by just increasing the font, having white space, having more visuals than you do writing.
+That’s good website development, anyway.”